eove/orca/example/docs/periodical_checks.md

 echo "It works" | gpg --home="$TMP_GPG_HOME" -e -r "$GPG_HW_TOKEN_KEY_ID" | gpg -d
 ```

-If the message `It works` is displayed, then your Yubikey is usable.
+If the message `It works` is displayed, then your hardware token is usable.
 This test is a PASS.
-If not, the Yubikey owner should notify the organiser.
+If not, the hardware token's owner should notify the organiser.
-If at least one share holder fails to use their Yubikey even after troubleshooting, the organiser will organise the fix below.
+If at least one share holder fails to use their hardware token even after troubleshooting, the organiser will organise the fix below.

 #### Fix

-The GPG keypair should be regenerated on the Yubikey of concern, keeping in mind that the new certificate generated on that Yubikey should still have the same expiry date as initially (to keep a correct spread of expiry dates).
+The GPG keypair should be regenerated on the hardware token of concern, keeping in mind that the new certificate generated on that hardware token should still have the same expiry date as initially (to keep a correct spread of expiry dates).

+TODO : move to open-source ?
+Be more generic ?
 The process is detailed [here](@ORCA@gitremote@/blob/main/docs/yubikeys.md#generating-a-new-opengpg-key).

-Once a new keypair has been set up on the Yubikey, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in this repository.
+Once a new keypair has been set up on the hardware token, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in this repository.

-Finally, force an unseal share rotation by executing the following script.
-It should be run in a ceremony for the offline vault:
+Finally, force an unseal share rotation by running a ceremony with `rotate_keys` set to `true`.

-`rotate-seal-shares.sh`
+TODO: eove specific ?
 An unseal share rotation should be run also on the online vault.

 ### All target shared holders should have a hardware token attributed

-Every shareholder should have a Yubikey, and these Yubikey's GPG keys' details should match their owner's name and e-mail address at the company.
+Every shareholder should have a hardware token, and these hardware token's GPG keys' details should match their owner's name and e-mail address at the company.

-Every share holder runs the following tests with their Yubikey inserted
+Every share holder runs the following tests with their hardware token inserted

 #### Test